Silicone Elastomers Technology and Fabrication

 Craig Lustek has more than 20 years of experience in process engineering, research and development, product management and manufacturing with suppliers of elastomers and processing equipment.
 Before joining R.D.
 Abbott (RDAbbott), Craig was an application engineer for one of the ... read more

 Mr. Pelletier received a BBA from Western Michigan University and an AS in Science from Schoolcraft College.
 He has worked in the LSR & RTV industry for over 19 years.
 Although his main focus is sales and marketing, he also ... read more

 Stefan Scheibner started in 1990 in Germany as an apprentice at an automotive supplier for injection-molded parts to become a certified process technician.
 After completing the three-year program, he worked as a process technician with various injection molding companies in ... read more

-John Timmerman has had the pleasure of participating in one of the fastest growing elastomer industries with over 25 years in the processing of Silicone Rubber in both high consistency and liquid forms.
-He started his career in tool design, ... read more
+John Timmerman has had the pleasure of participating for over 25 years in one of the fastest-growing elastomer industries in the processing of silicone rubber in both high consistency and liquid forms.
+He started his career in tool design but ... read more

 Rick A. Ziebell, a Graduate of Chemical Engineering and Materials Engineering from California Polytechnic University, his academic work also includes Application Studies in Polymer Technology with Dow.
 His work has earned him patentee status in chemical application and use patents ... read more

 Who Should Attend